Dave Hunt (Oregon politician): Human services

 Expanded farmer’s market vouchers for low-income families and seniors, provided more school breakfasts and lunches, more summer meals for hungry kids, and Oregon Project Independence for seniors at home.

 Civil rights

 Passed anti-discrimination law to protect LGBT Oregonians and domestic partnerships.
 Authored the Oregon Workplace Religious Freedom Act to allow greater religious freedom in Oregon workplaces and repealed a 1923 KKK-inspired law that disallowed teachers from wearing religious garb in the classroom.

 Fiscal responsibility

-Created Oregon’s first Rainy Day Fund to protect services during recessions as well as a pro-active review of tax breaks each biennium.
+Created Oregon’s first "Rainy Day Fund”, which aims to protect services during recessions, and required new pro-active reviews of tax breaks each biennium.
 Reformed campaign finance laws to increase transparency, ethics laws, and the "double majority" election requirement to enable local voters to fairly pass local measures.

 Legislative reform

 Reduced the size of the legislative budget and the length of legislative sessions, while increasing productivity and public access.
 Created regular legislative committee days to streamline committee operations during legislative interim periods.
 Oversaw implementation of the first permanent annual legislative session.

 Hunt chose to not run for re-election to the House in 2012 and was replaced by fellow Democrat Brent Barton.